quicwg/ops-drafts/draft-ietf-quic-applicability.md

 possible, this reconnection can use 0-RTT session resumption, reducing the latency involved with restarting the connection.
 This of course only applies in cases in which 0-RTT data is safe, when the client is the restarting peer, and when the data to be sent is idempotent.
+Using resumption in this way also assumes that the protocol does not accumulate any non-persistent state in association with a connection.
+State bound to a connection cannot reliably be transferred to a resumed connection.

 The tradeoffs between resumption and keepalive need to be evaluated on a per-application basis.
 However, in general applications should use keepalives